pi-hole/docs/docs/guides/webserver/nginx.md

 ### Notes & Warnings

 - **This is an unsupported configuration created by the community**
-- **Replace `7.3` with the PHP version you installed, e.g. if you're using Raspbian Stretch (Debian 9) replace `7.3` with `7.0`.**
+- Replace the PHP version in the instructions below with the version installed/available in your OS and version.
+  - **Tip:** Run `sudo apt list | grep php[0-9]` to see the version available in your repo.
+Add the `--installed` flag after `list` to see what's currently installed.
-- The `php7.3-sqlite3` package must be installed otherwise Networking and Querying will throw an error that it can't access the database.
+- The `php8.2-sqlite3` package must be installed otherwise Networking and Querying will throw an error that it can't access the database.

 ### Basic requirements